Susanna Hoffs

 Susanna Lee Hoffs (born January 17, 1959) is an American singer, songwriter, guitarist, and actress.
 With Debbi Peterson and Vicki Peterson, she founded the Bangles in 1981.
 Their debut album, All Over the Place (1984), was acclaimed by critics but sold poorly.
 Their second album, Different Light (1986), was also warmly received by critics and was certified double-platinum in 1987 and triple-platinum in 1994.
 It contained the US number two single "Manic Monday" written by Prince and the number one single "Walk Like an Egyptian."
 The group's third album, Everything (1988), included the US top ten charting "In Your Room" and number one "Eternal Flame," both written by Hoffs with Billy Steinberg and Tom Kelly.
 Hoffs was lead vocalist on five of the seven singles released by the Bangles, resulting in her being seen as the face of the group even though all four members shared lead vocal duties.
 Following tensions including resentment at Hoffs' perceived leadership and the stress of touring, the band split in 1989.
-It reformed in 1999 and released the albums Doll Revolution (2003) and Sweetheart of the Sun (2011).
+They reformed in 1999 and released the albums Doll Revolution (2003) and Sweetheart of the Sun (2011).

 Hoffs' first solo album, When You're a Boy (1991), was followed by Susanna Hoffs (1996).
 Neither of the releases proved to be as popular as the Bangles' albums, although they yielded two charting singles in the US, the top 40 hit "My Side of the Bed", and "All I Want".
 She recorded several songs for films and formed the faux-British 1960s band Ming Tea with Mike Myers and Matthew Sweet.
 Hoffs teamed with Sweet to produce Under the Covers, a series of cover song albums.
 Her 2012 album Someday was followed by two more cover albums Bright Lights (2021) and The Deep End (2023).

 Hoffs' first novel, This Bird Has Flown, a romantic comedy about a struggling musician, was published by Little Brown in 2023.
 It received favorable reviews, and Universal Pictures purchased the rights to the novel for a screen adaptation.